Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 France's present-day culture is colored by its history: this land has been settled forever, or at least since the Iron Age (we have evidence: many painted caves).

 We won't get into sorting every Louis from every Charles or Francis just yet – that's too complicated right now, especially since French royalty wasn't particularly fertile.
-Often, monarchs had to look well beyond their immediate families for successors, which makes French royal history almost impossible to follow.
+Often, monarchs had to look well beyond their immediate families for successors, which makes French royal history dizzying to follow.

-But do not fear – we'll sort it a little later, when I talk to you about major historical events and monuments, which will make it all crystal clear.
+But do not fear – we'll sort it a little later, when I talk to you about major historical events and monuments.
+It will all make sense.

 Most of France speaks French as a native language, although there are minorities, like those who speak Flemish in the north or German in the northeast, Italian or Catalan in the southeast or Basque in the southwest or Arabic in the immigrant community.
 Each of these will get ample attention, don't worry.